A simple act of sportsmanship became one of Olympics most unforgettable moments

 Though the two Japanese athletes finished with the same height, the silver medal was awarded to Nishida for he had fewer misses than Oe.
 However, Nishida and Oe believe that they should have the same standing.

 Thus, the two Japanese athletes cut their medals in half and created two new medals out of it.
-Both of them have what they call as medals of friendship made out of half silver and half bronze medals.
+Both of them have what they call medals of friendship made out of half silver and half bronze medals.

-Another respectable athlete made her mark in the history of Olympics fencing when she chose to keep her principles and be honest instead of winning the gold medal.
-Judy Guinness of Great Britain was set to take the gold medal of individual foil match against Austria’s Ellen Preis.
+Another respectable athlete made her mark in the history of Olympic fencing when she chose to keep her principles and be honest instead of winning the gold medal.

 However, Judy called the attention of the judges and informed them that they failed to award two points to Ellen’s successful touches.
 After her honesty, the standing changed thus Ellen took the gold medal home, while Judy was left with a silver medal!

-British fencer Guinness was in a position to win the individual foil gold medal match against Austria’s Ellen Preis.
 Guinness, however, notified the judges that they failed to award two points to Preis for successful touches, and the change in scoring reversed the final result, giving Preis gold and Guinness silver.

 Regardless of race, country, skin color, and the language we speak, compassion triumphs against all of these differences!